PawelDefee/google-protocol-buffers-patches/README.md

 google-protocol-buffers-patches
 ===============================

 This repository contains patches implementing new functionality for Google&#39;s protocol buffers.
-For more information ong Google protocol buffers, see https://developers.google.com/protocol-buffers/.
+For more information on Google protocol buffers, see https://developers.google.com/protocol-buffers/.

+To use any of the patches, simply apply them on top of a plain Google protocol buffer installation with the UNIX 'patch' command.

 protobuf-2.4.1-camelcase-support.diff
 -------------------------------------